Anne Zohra Berrached: Career

 Her third feature film, Die Welt wird eine andere sein (international title: Copilot), was funded in part by the Arte Grand Accord grant.
 Filmed in Florida and Lebanon, the relationship drama is based on the biography of Lebanese terrorist Ziad Jarrah.
 With an estimated budget of six million euros, the film was the largest feature Berrached has directed to date.
 The film was selected for the Panorama section of the 2021 Berlin International Film Festival.
 It won the first prize in both the Feature Film Competition and the Popular Jury Competition at the 2021 Lucca Film Festival.

 She directed three episodes of the ARD television crime series Tatort.
 Tatort: Der Fall Holdt reached an audience of 10.22 million viewers when it was first broadcast in 2017.
+Tatort Dresden episode "Das kalte Haus" received the German Television Academy Award in the category of Best Director in 2022.

 Berrached has taught workshops on directing for the Goethe-Institut in Cairo, the Festival International de Cine de Guadalajara in Mexico and the Filmakademie Baden-Württemberg in Germany.

+In 2025, her mini series with eight-episodes A Better Place were seen in primetime on ARD, Germany and Canal Plus, France.
+It poses the question: What would a world without prisons be like?

+For the Spanish, Polish, Swiss, German coproduction Each of Us she shared the directors title with three female directors.
+Diane Krüger is starring as one of the four main characters.
+The film is in post production.

-She lives and works in Berlin.
+Anne Zohra Berrached lives and works in Berlin.